tomal-hossain/twilio-authy/README.md

 # User Module

-Create authy instance using your production api key of Twilio.
+Create Authy instance using your production api key of Twilio.
 Example: Authy authy = new Authy("production_api_key");